jyn514/flower/README.md

 ```

 ## reference
-pollen operates in four phases. within a phase, ordering is not specified (for example, postprocessing steps should not depend on the output of a previous step).
+pollen operates in four phases. within a phase, ordering is not specified (for example, transforming steps should not depend on the output of a previous step).
 if you need detailed ordering constraints, put them in your clojure code.
 1. scan all files to determine their dependencies.
 	- run `build.clj`.